Marxian economics: Production

 Some subjects of labour are available directly from Nature: uncaught fish, unmined coal, etc. Others are results of a previous stage of production; these are known as raw materials, such as flour or yarn.
 Workshops, canals, and roads are considered instruments of labour.
 (Capital, I, VII, 1.)

-Coal for boilers, oil for wheels, and hay for draft horses is considered raw material, not instruments of labour.
+Coal for boilers, oil for wheels, and hay for draft horses are considered raw materials, not instruments of labour.